fzg001/TomatoBar-Win/README.md

 <a name="english-version"></a>
 ## English Version

+**WARNING: This project is no longer maintained.
+Please visit the latest [Tomatotock](https://github.com/fzg001/Tomatotock) for an updated Pomodoro timer application.**

 ### Important Notice

 This project is a derivative work based on the excellent [TomatoBar for macOS](https://github.com/ivoronin/TomatoBar) by Ilya Voronin.
 Many thanks to the original author for their great work!